 We Put Relationships First and Minimize Emotional Stress and Cost

 Cohabitation and Prenuptial Agreements are used in different legal contexts but serve the same purpose.
-They each define legally enforceable ‘rules’ a couple want to apply to their cohabitation or to their marriage.
+They each define legally enforceable ‘rules’ a couple want to apply to their unmarried cohabitation or to their marriage.
 They provide a much higher level of certainty over outcomes if a couple later separates.
 In that sense these agreements can save the parties much of the time, legal expense and stress that may arise after a separation.
 These agreements can also clarify the nature of the couple’s financial and legal relationship while they are together.
 They also serve an important educational purpose, informing couples of the legal frameworks that apply to them, at a time when they can actually still exert some control over those rules.
 A proper Prenuptial or Cohabitation Agreement must be tailored to the particular couple.
 It should never be a ‘boilerplate’ document.

 In no particular order, issues touched on by these agreements can include:

 A Prenuptial or Cohabitation Agreement is a complex, individualized and important legal document.
 It may be enforced after a decades long marriage or cohabitation.
 It ultimately exists to avoid future problems by providing greater certainty.
 It gives a couple a high level of control over the legal aspects of their relationship, rather than simply allowing the ‘default’ law to apply.
 It should provide a couple with a legally enforceable framework for the financial aspects of their relationship, specifically tailored by and for them.

 Getting It Done

 The first 30 minutes of initial consultations are free.
 If the consultation continues for significantly longer that half an hour, then the extra time is charged at our regular hourly rate.